MissionMarsFourthHorizon/operation-remote-resupply/Module 6 (Draft)/Operation Remote Resupply, Part 6.md

 <a name="Overview"></a>
 ## Overview ##

-In Part 4 of Operation Remote Resupply, you integrated both the build and distribute process of your development cycle with [Visual Studio Mobile Center](https://www.visualstudio.com/vs/mobile-center/ "Visual Studio Mobile Center") to create a seamless, automated process for building and distributing apps, triggered by release commits to a source code repository, such as GitHub.
+In Part 4 of Operation Remote Resupply, you integrated both the build and distribute process of your development cycle with [Visual Studio Mobile Center](https://www.visualstudio.com/vs/mobile-center/ "Visual Studio Mobile Center") to create a seamless, automated process for building and distributing apps, triggered by commits to a source-code repository.
 Although a simple "load test" was performed during this process, true, automated UI acceptance testing is not yet currently part of the lifecycle.

 Although there are many types of tests that could, and should, be performed before your app is distributed to real users, such as unit, component, and integration testing, UI acceptance testing is a critical component of creating a well-testing and polished user experience, and is typically at the "top of the testing pyramid" providing incredible value to the overall understanding of how your app behaves and performs.

 [Xamarin.UITest](https://developer.xamarin.com/guides/testcloud/uitest/ "Xamarin.UITest") is an automation library and testing framework, designed specifically to meet these needs, based on the open source [Calabash](http://calaba.sh/ "Calabash") initiative and leveraging the power of the [NUnit](http://www.nunit.org/ "NUnit") testing framework.
-Xamarin.UITest enables both scripted and recorded UI acceptance tests to be created, automated, and run against iOS and Android devices.
+Xamarin.UITest enables both scripted and recorded UI acceptance tests to be created and run against iOS and Android devices.
 Xamarin.UITest can also be tightly integrated with Xamarin.Forms, Xamarin.iOS, and Xamarin.Android projects, and used with iOS and Android projects written in other languages, such as Objective-C/Swift and Java.

 In this lab, you will use Xamarin.UITest to add scripted and recorded UI acceptance tests to the Android version of the Drone Lander solution, as well as integrate automated UI acceptance tests into your existing Visual Studio Mobile Center Build and Distribute lifecycle configured in an earlier lab.